mdupuis13/CSharp.Util/README.md

 ```

 #### `int GetLeftNumberOfDigits()`
-Number of digits to the left of the decimal point without starting zeros.
+Number of digits to the left of the decimal separator without starting zeros.
 ``` c#
 decimal myDecimal = 00123.45;
 Console.WriteLine(myDecimal.GetLeftNumberOfDigits());